sixro/confluence-maven-plugin/README.md

 **confluence-maven-plugin** enables you to maintain wiki pages (written in Markdown syntax) whitin your code and update them to a confluence space.
-A `README.md` in the root of the project is required.
+A `README.md` in the root of your project is always required.
 The experience should be similar to how you develop in Github (see _Credits, Inspiration, Alternatives_ for more on this).
 Take a look to the tutorial to know how it works.